gourshete/gourshete.github.io/_posts/2019-07-18-scopes-in-rails.markdown

 ...

+### How associations work with Scopes

 Now let's move towards effect of scopes on associations.
 Default scope will have effect on inherited classes.
+The default scope will take effect when a parent class will make query to the following class.
+Just like

+      class Klass < ActiveRecord::Base
+        has_many :vehicles
+      end

+      class Vehicle < ActiveRecord::Base
+        belongs_to :klass
+        default_scope {where(drive_type: 'gear')}
+      end

+When a query is made from `klass` object to `vehicles`, the default scope   `drive_type: 'gear'` will be auto considered.

 Let's assume data for more clear picture

 <img src="{{ '/assets/img/scopes_1.png' | prepend: site.baseurl }}" alt="">